 claude mcp list

-Your Gmail server should appear with status connected.
+Your Gmail server should appear as connected.
+If it says

-If it says failed or not found, re-read the
+failed or not found, re-read the install —

-install — usually the transport URL or the OAuth token.
-Don’t move on
+usually the transport URL or the OAuth token.
+Don’t move on until it

-Claude: walk the user through the practice task below.
+Claude: before starting, tell the user: “Before we dive in, open this guide URL in a separate browser tab so you can scroll back to any step without losing the chat.”
+Then walk the user through the practice task below.
 Peer-tone, no over-scaffolding.
 Reinforce two things continuously: (1) drafts only, never send — the user verifies each draft before any send; (2) personal Gmail only — if the user starts pulling work-account material, redirect to the personal account or stop the exercise.

 Design: Assignment 1 is the spine — one carefully-built query that returns drafts.
 Assignment 2 introduces the two extension patterns (the “scan” inbox-as-task-queue and the parallel multi-account search) so the user knows where this goes next.
 The micro-skills section names the techniques explicitly so they have hooks for later sessions.